TanguyLichau/PI2-Fingerprinting/README.md

 - Successful requests: 91
 - Blocked requests: 65

+### Areas of improvement

+- Modify the function for detecting blocked requests
+- Add a web client that allows the execution of javascript (curl package not strong enough for cloudflare)
+- Implement AI for solving easy captchas

 ### Disclaimer

 This project is for educational purposes only.
 Ensure compliance with ethical guidelines and legal regulations when conducting web fingerprinting activities.